trinqk/changefly-logo/README.md

 You can also swipe right to see an alternative design .

 Try to use an actual device.
 Emulators run on debug mode, causing animations to look choppy.

+To get a brief overview please read doc.txt

 ## Getting Started